jet/oms.infrastructure-talk/README.md

 for how to build a similar abstraction layer.

 ## Security
-This repository is actively monitored by Jet Engineers and the Jet Security team.
-Please monitor this repo for security updates and advisories.
-For more information and contacts, please see [SECURITY.md](SECURITY.md).
+This code should not be used in production and is for demo/sample purposes only.
+Please see [SECURITY.md](SECURITY.md) for information on reporting security concerns.